pluskid/Mocha.jl/docs/user-guide/regularizer.rst

    During the forward pass, the squared L2-norm :math:`\|W\|^2=\langle W,W\rangle` is computed, and :math:`\lambda \|W\|^2` is added to the objective function, where :math:`\lambda` is the regularization coefficient.
-   During the backward pass, :math:`\lambda W` is added to the parameter gradient, enforcing a weight decay when the solver moves the parameters towards the negative gradient direction.
+   During the backward pass, :math:`2\lambda W` is added to the parameter gradient, enforcing a weight decay when the solver moves the parameters towards the negative gradient direction.

+   Note in Caffe, only :math:`\lambda W` is added as a weight decay in back propagation, which is equivalent to having a L2 regularizer with coefficient :math:`0.5\lambda`.